 In order to apply for a South Asia and Himalaya Scholarship award, a student must:

 - Be a citizen (passport holder) of Nepal, or another SAARC country, who permanently resides in the Himalayan/SAARC region.
 This includes ethnic Tibetans holding refugee status.

-- Have been accepted to and enrolled in the BA, an MA program, the MA Prep program, or the Certificate Course at RYI.
+- Have been accepted to and enrolled in the BA, an MA program, or the MA Prep program at RYI.

 - Pass all class in the fall semester.
 Failing a class will lead to the forfeiture of the scholarship in the next semester.

 - Be able to demonstrate that they have financial need in order to meet the costs of studying at RYI.

 The application for a South Asia and Himalaya Scholarship award is integrated in the degree program application form and open while program applications are accepted.
 Find out when to apply here.

 Eligible, currently enrolled RYI students don't have to apply each year newly, but will automatically be considered for the next academic year after completing their course registration for the upcoming semester.
 New students may apply for a South Asia and Himalaya Scholarship award as part of their program application.

 Decisions related to scholarship awards are made by RYI's financial aid committee in June.
 Applicants are notified of the committee's decision by July .
 Students who are applying during late program admission period will be considered for a South Asia and Himalaya Scholarship award and notified prior to the start of the semester, given that funding is still available.